RichardDooling/LegalPro/Chapter_7/Chapter_7.md

 6. to comply with other law or a court order.
 7. to detect and resolve conflicts of interest arising from the lawyer’s change of employment.

-Notice these are only EDITED reminders of the exceptions.
+Notice these are only *edited* reminders of the exceptions.
 For instance, note how the full text of exceptions (b)(2) and (b)(3) specify that they apply only if
-THE CLIENT is committing or has committed a crime or fraud, and even then only when the client IS USING or HAS USED the lawyer's services.
+*the client* is committing or has committed a crime or fraud, and even then only when the client *is using* or *has used* the lawyer's services.

 Those are two big qualifications to a rule that, on first reading, seems to deputize lawyers in the fight against financial fraud.
-This is not a IF YOU SEE SOMETHING, SAY SOMETHING rule.
+This is not a *if you see something, say something* rule.
 The lawyer must be sure that all the ingredients of the exceptions apply before deciding to disclose under Rule 1.6(b)

 Note also that new exception (b)(7) allowing lawyers to disclose confidential information